Glossary of Formal Languages and Compilation

 Chomsky, Noam

-American linguist (born in 1928), founder of the theory of generative grammars.
+American linguist (born 1928), founder of the theory of generative grammars.

 → See M4